NingMiao/CGMH/README.md

   - Rake
   - zPar
   - skipthoughts
+  - en (or pattern.en, but small modification of code is needed.)

 - word embedding
   - If you want to try using word embedding for paraphrase, you should download or train a word embedding first and place it at config.emb_path.